influxdata/docs-v2/content/v2.0/write-data/developer-tools/third-party-solutions.md

     parent: Developer tools
 ---

-A number of third-party technologies can be configured to send line protocol directly to InfluxDB.
+Configure third-party technologies to send line protocol directly to InfluxDB.

 ## AWS Lambda via CloudFormation template

 Write to InfluxDB with AWS Lambda, Amazon Web Services' serverless offering.
-AWS Lambda is Amazon Web Services' serverless offering, letting you run code without managing a server.
-CloudFormation templates create AWS stacks that wrap the AWS components defined in the template.

-Outputs the line protocol into one or more influx targets.

-### Pt.
-1

-The [template](https://influxdata-lambda.s3.amazonaws.com/GeoLambda.yml) in this example pulls data from the [United States Geological Survey (USGS)](https://www.usgs.gov/) every hour and writes it to InfluxDB.
+This example provides a CloudFormation template that collects earthquake from the [United States Geological Survey (USGS)](https://www.usgs.gov/) every hour and outputs it as line protocol into an InfluxDB bucket.

-The template contains the following sections:
+The [template](https://influxdata-lambda.s3.amazonaws.com/GeoLambda.yml) contains the following sections:

 - Lines 1-20: Define variables that the template asks for when it's installed.
 - Lines 21-120: Handle a quirk of Lambda deployments that requires the Lambda assets to be in your region before deployment.
 As there is no elegant workaround, these 100 lines create an S3 bucket in your account in the region you're creating the stack and copies in these resources.